jakub-piecuch/weather-app/README.md

 ## Usage
 Thats is just the backend side of application that can be tested using tool like Postman, hitting GET http://localhost8080/v1/current-weather-{param} - param is a city or country where you want to check the weather.

+## Links
+- link to the frontend of application https://github.com/jakub-piecuch/weather-app-view